jayasimhag1reddy/QuizApplication/README.md

 getQuiz/{id}-> to get a specific quiz based on the quiz id.
 Submit/{id}->calculate the score of the submitted quiz by specifing the quizID.

-Room for improvement:
-1) You can add additional features to both QuestionController and QuizController.
+Room for improvement:You can add additional features to both QuestionController and QuizController.

 TECH STACK:
-Spring boot
+Spring boot,
-Spring JPA
+Spring JPA,
-Spring hibernate
+Spring hibernate,
-PostGreSQL
+PostGreSQL,
 MAVEN